eHarmony/aloha/load-test.md

 # Load Testing Aloha Models

-As of version `3.3.2-SNAPSHOT`, Aloha supports loading testing through the command line interface (CLI).
+As of version `3.3.2-SNAPSHOT`, Aloha supports load testing through the command line interface (CLI).
 This load test functionality is exposed through the *modelrunner* API in `aloha-core`.
 To load test, we recommend using the `aloha-cli/bin/aloha-cli` script.
 An example follows: